 On the flip side, greater competition could cut final product costs to the benefit of consumers in India and China, where food inflation is a constant concern for policy makers.
 So far this year, palm olein prices have fallen nearly 10 percent on higher Indonesian supplies.

-Under its refining plans, Indonesia could meet domestic needs of around 10 million tonnes annually as well as supplying the combined 20 million tonnes of edible oil imports required by top buyers China and India.
+Under its refining plans, Indonesia could meet domestic needs of around 10 million metric tonnes annually as well as supplying the combined 20 million metric tonnes of edible oil imports required by top buyers China and India.

-Indonesia's crude palm oil output - estimated at 23 to 25 million tonnes in 2012 - looks set to be outpaced by the planned increase in refining capacity in the next two years.
+Indonesia's crude palm oil output - estimated at 23 to 25 million metric tonnes in 2012 - looks set to be outpaced by the planned increase in refining capacity in the next two years.

 That means some palm oil firms may build refineries run at lower capacities until more edible oil supply comes in.